Meet the Executive Committee

 The Executive Committee usually meets once a month.
 From time to time, other people may be invited to come along to EC meetings as attendees.
 Member meetings are the primary decision-making body of the CLP.

-As well as an Executive Committee, the CLP can elect CLP Coordinators to take the lead on particular areas of interest to help the CLP undertake important jobs or connect with the wider community.
-For example: business liaison, assistant secretary, membership engagement, fundraising, etc. These coordinators are not members of the Executive Committee but work closely with them sharing their expertise and knowledge.
+As well as an Executive Committee, the CLP can elect coordinators to lead on particular areas of interest to help the local party undertake important jobs or connect with the broader community.
+For example, business liaison, assistant secretary, membership engagement, fundraising, etc. These coordinators are not members of the Executive Committee but work closely with them sharing their expertise and knowledge.

 The Executive Committee

 Executive Officers (at least 50% must be women ), with a minimum of three women in the top six roles.

 Chairs EC and Member meetings.
 Provides leadership and coordinates strategic development of the CLP with other officers.

 Vice-Chair (Campaigning): Vacant – reserved for a woman (could be job-shared)

 Acts in the absence of the Chair and supports other officers in their work, with a particular focus on campaign planning.

 Works with officers to develop member engagement, correspond with members about membership questions, and welcomes new members.
 Provides Councillors with up-to-date membership lists and prepares registers for constitutional membership meetings.